Overview

 - Make it explicit that in solids it is electrons that transfer; protons remain fixed in nuclei.

-- Compare conductors and insulators using the electron model so students connect material type to
+- Compare conductors and insulators using the electron model so you connect material type to

 whether charge can move easily.